ahlemzrig/Ahlemzrig/content/authors/admin/_index.md

 title: Foued Hamouda
 ---

 Foued Hamouda is an associate professor of Finance at the University of Gabès.
 His research interests include Financial markets and Corporate finance.
-He is the Co-founders of the Observatory of South-East Tunisians' companies and member of Technology Transfer Office at the University of Gabès.
+He is the Co-founders of the Observatory of South-East Tunisians' companies and a member of the Technology Transfer Office at the University of Gabès.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV english.pdf" "newtab" >}}resumé{{< /staticref >}}.